 The most important thing to remember in these categories is to look the other way when you see teflon or plastics.
 Teflon has long been appreciated for its non-stick properties, but the chemicals that make this coating work are far from harmless.
-Opt for these affordable cast iron and stainless steel skillets instead.
+Opt for these affordable cast iron or high-quality stainless steel skillets instead.
 Not sure how to care for cast iron?
 Check out this video that will teach you how simple it can be.

 Fresh Air & Clean Water

 Depending on your household furnishings, the construction of your home and the products you use in your daily life; you could be breathing in a ton of different indoor pollutants as you sit in your living room.
 But don’t worry, you don’t have to shell out a lot of money for an expensive air purifier in order to improve your air quality.
 Start with opening some windows!
 Just doing that will allow many of the VOCs and other toxins to escape.
 You can also pick up a few houseplants that are good for removing toxins from the air.

 You may not be able to afford an expensive whole house water filter or even a Big Berkey, but what about Berkey’s awesome water bottle that filters as it comes through the straw?

 Whenever possible, choose hardwoods and natural fabrics.
 Avoid chemical glazes.
 Skip the carpet.
 If it’s in the budget, paint your walls using low-voc paints.
 There are more and more companies with natural alternatives, but many tend to run on the expensive side.
 Secondhand is always less costly, and most of the off-gassing is already complete by the time that couch or table gets to you.

 Landscaping & Gardening

 The best thing you can do for your garden or yard is to find natural alternatives to pesticides and herbicides.
 The synthetic commercial products kill our bees and endanger the world’s food sources.
 Homemade products are also a lot easier on the wallet, and they can be just as effective